-- Wages paid in a former EZ, LAMBRA, Manufacturing Enhancement Area (MEA), or TTA. - Abandonment or tax recoupment fees for open-space easements and timberland preserves. - · Research expense. - Employer wage expense for the federal Work Opportunity Credit. - Pro-rata share of deductions received from a CFC by a U.S. shareholder. - Interest paid on indebtedness in connection with company-owned life insurance policies. - Premiums paid on life insurance policies, annuities, or endowment contracts issued after June 8, 1997, where the owner of the business is directly or indirectly a policy beneficiary. - · Commercial Revitalization Deductions for Renewal Communities. - Small Employer Health Insurance Credit.
+- Wages paid in a former EZ, LAMBRA, Manufacturing Enhancement Area (MEA), or TTA. - Abandonment or tax recoupment fees for open-space easements and timberland preserves. - Research expense. - Employer wage expense for the federal Work Opportunity Credit. - Pro-rata share of deductions received from a CFC by a U.S. shareholder. - Interest paid on indebtedness in connection with company-owned life insurance policies. - Premiums paid on life insurance policies, annuities, or endowment contracts issued after June 8, 1997, where the owner of the business is directly or indirectly a policy barrier. is directly or indirectly a policy beneficiary. - Commercial Revitalization Deductions for Renewal Communities - Small Employer Health Insurance Credit.